AceSapphire/recipe-finder/README.md

 Features

--Search recipes by ingredient or dish name
+-Search recipes by dish name

 -Display recipe name and image in results